The Sacred Meaning of Everyday Work

 Nash and McLennan call the second level catalytic religion.
 This includes experiential and transformational spiritual practices (e.g., prayer, meditation) that people find helpful in their day-to-day work.
 It is at this level that so-called secular spirituality programs have been the most effective.

 The third level is what they call foundational religion.
-This involves tapping into the great religious traditions and foundational stories as ways to help us think about the sacred.
-It is at this level that Nash and McClennan believe that Christianity has the greatest underutilized value for people in the workplace, especially if it can be combined with the catalytic level while avoiding the traps of espoused religion.
+This involves tapping into the wisdom and foundational stories of religion in ways that help us think about the sacred.
+It is at this level that Christianity might have the greatest underutilized value for people in the workplace, especially if it can be combined with the catalytic level while avoiding the traps of espoused religion.

 Use Language That Connects With the Workplace

 Different spheres of life use different terminology.
 The logical rules and structural relationships between the words can be quite different as well.
-This can create a problem when we are trying to connect our faith and our work—two domains that use different language—especially when we are not conscious of the differences.
+This can create a problem when we are trying to connect our faith and our work—two domains that use different languages—especially when we are not conscious of the differences.
 Developing the ability to use language that crosses the domains can be very useful.

 Compare the expression of values in business and in the “typical” church.
 There is overlap; for example, altruistic concerns for others can be found in both, as can a desire for integrity.
 But there are also differences.
 A typical church might highlight the relationship of concepts such as sin, forgiveness, and divine grace.
 A business might reflect more concern with producing value in the form of goods and services, exchanging products with others through the market, and serving customers.
 When confronted with the problem of hunger, churches might highlight volunteer projects and donations, while business logic might look for ways to produce and distribute more food.
 Both are necessary but sound quite different even though there is considerable conceptual overlap.